michaelasantiago/Quiz-Bot/readme.txt

 token:          Discord's private key for the bot.
 botAdmin:       Administrator for this bot (not related to channel administrator)
 prefix:         The prefix that must follow all bot commands.
+quizPrefix:     Prefix to place before answers in a quiz.
+                If set to "", all messages will be read for answers.
 defaultChannel: The default channel that the bot outputs to.
 Greets this channel upon logging in.
 stdAvatar:      The standard avatar for the bot.
 quizPath:       The directory where Quizzes are held.